ip-num-tools/ristex/README.md

 ```

-Initiate the parsing by parsing the UTC Offset in the version line
+Initiate the parsing by parsing the UTC Offset in the version line:

 ```
 scala> HeaderLines.VersionLine.initUTCoffset.parseOnly(input)